Yella Beezy: Legal issues

 Conway was arrested in Dallas on February 14, 2021, for possession of a firearm and was later released from jail on the same day he was booked.
 On August 11, 2021, the rapper was arrested again on drug charges.

 Conway was arrested in Plano, Texas, on November 5, 2021, for charges of sexual assault and possession of a weapon.

 Later that year, the sexual abuse charges were dismissed.

 On March 20, 2025, Conway was arrested by Dallas County Texas in connection with felony capital murder-for-hire charges of rapper MO3 in the State of Texas vs. Conway, Markies (Case #F-25-00154).
 A Dallas County grand jury would formally indict Conway on a murder charge which alleged that he hired a hitman to murder MO3, whose real name was Melvin Noble.

+On September 4, 2026, a Dallas County jury found Kewon White, who was alleged to have been hired by Conway to carry out the murder of Noble, guilty of capital murder.